-There is a new sense of hope and confidence that communication barriers and misconceptions will fall and fresh opportunities will take their place.
+We are geared up with hope and confidence that communication barriers and misconceptions will fall and fresh opportunities will take their place.
 The task of empowering our deaf and hard of hearing citizens is huge but inroads have been made and the future looks bright!!!
+We are fortunate to have the dedicated team of hard working professionals that we do.
+All of us care about making a true difference!!!